 Besides it being one of the few sand beaches of Bonaire, Bachelor’s Beach is also a beautiful reef for both snorkelers and divers.
 It is known as a dive site that has something in stock for everyone, whether you are a coral lover or a huge fan of observing many species of reef fish.
 The complexity of the reef supports shelter for trumpetfish, pufferfish, parrotfish, creole wrasses, frogfish, and so on.
 Also, make sure you keep an eye out for our coral nursery trees, located close to the buoy.
 The dive site can be entered via small stairs, followed by easy access on a sandy bottom.
 Besides exploring Bachelor’s Beach by day, it is also a great dive site to explore by night.
 During a night dive, divers can expect huge tarpons by their side, as well as spotting some free swimming eels.

 If you would like to learn more about our coral nursery, feel free to cross the street from Bachelor’s Beach and ask our staff for more information.

-So far our favorite dive sites of Bonaire.
+So far our favourite dive sites of Bonaire.
 Are you ready to explore the underwater world of Bonaire yourself?
 At Beyond The Corals we are more than happy to show you the beauty of the reefs stretching alongside the coast.
-This top 6 is only the beginning of what Bonaire has to offer and we would love to share our enthusiasm for other great dives sites.
+This top 6 is only the beginning of what Bonaire has to offer and we would love to share our enthusiasm for other great dive sites.